|

 General: Iodinebush (Allenrolfea occidentalis), or pickleweed, is a dark-colored (from a distance), low-growing subshrub found in damp areas with salty soils.
-The leaves are tiny and obscure, but the jointed stems are long and many-branched (almost vine-like), fleshy, green, looking somewhat like very thin pickles, hence one of the common the names: pickleweed.
+The stems are jointed, with each joint segment being 2-10 mm long.
+The entire stems are long and many-branched (almost vine-like), fleshy, green, looking somewhat like very thin pickles, hence one of the common the names: pickleweed.
+The leaves are tiny and obscure, emerging from between the joints.
 The stem branching pattern is alternate.

 Iodinebush (pickleweed) is an uncommon component of vegetation communities on damp, salty soils in desert flats areas in the Upper Sonoran (Mojave Desert Scrub) life zone.
 This is one of the few plants that can grow in the salty soils at the bottom of Death Valley.